ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 level univariate distribution (which frequently comes from the GBD in our microsimulations).

 Our cardiovascular disease (CVD) microsimulation offers a useful example of how risk exposure correlation typically looks in microsimulations.
-There are several correlated risk factors that affect different CVD outcomes, including: body mass index (BMI), systolic blood pressure (SBP), low-density lipoprotein cholesterol levels (LDL-C), and fasting plasma glucose (FPG).
+There are several correlated risk factors that affect CVD outcomes, including: body mass index (BMI), systolic blood pressure (SBP), low-density lipoprotein cholesterol levels (LDL-C), and fasting plasma glucose (FPG).
 Using NHANES survey data, we calculated correlation coefficients for these relationships, which could then be used to generate propensity values for all simulants.
 As such, the correlation coefificients remain constant as simulants age and their risk exposure values change.
 You can read more about our modeling strategy for these risk factor correlations :ref:`on this page <2023_sbp_ldlc_fpg_bmi>`.